+Bit 4: Parity mode (PM)

-Bit 4-Parity Mode (PM): In asynchronous mode, bit 4 selects whether odd or even parity is to be added to transmitted data and checked in received data.
-The PM setting is valid only if bit PE is set to 1, enabling parity adding/checking.
-In synchronous mode, or if parity adding/checking is disabled in asynchronous mode, the PM setting is invalid.
+In asynchronous mode, bit 4 selects whether odd or even parity is to be added to transmitted data and checked in received data.
+The setting here is valid only if parity adding/checking is enabled in bit PE.
+In synchronous mode, or if parity adding/checking is disabled in bit PE, bit PM is ignored.

-Bit 4: PM Description
+Bit 4 PM Description

 0 Even parity1 (initial value)

-1 Odd parity 2
+1 Odd parity2